hornc/maddock/output/output.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; "I don't think you lot'll have the stomach for our distant fare, you'll just have to order drinks.
 What'll it be?"

- The travellers look dissapointed, but order their drinks.
+ The travellers look disappointed, but order their drinks.

 The room-attendant calls for some food.